TV Ads Which Abuse Children’s Innocence

 Meanwhile we can skip the Robitussin.

 Claude A. Curran, MD, lives in Bristol, Rhode Island, with his wife, Patrizia, and their five children.
 He practices general adult psychiatry in Fall River, Massachusetts.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!